How To Choose An Electronic Lab Notebook (ELN) Software

-From defining your needs, to narrowing down the selection, testing an electronic lab notebook (ELN) and presenting it to your team, this electronic lab notebook guide will provide valuable tips on how to approach the process.
+From defining your needs to narrowing down the selection, testing an ELN software and presenting it to your team, this electronic lab notebook guide provides valuable tips on how to approach the process.

 It is hard to expect that one software would match all your needs by 100%.
-A good way to start is by defining what exactly you need from the digital notebook.
+A good way to start is by defining what exactly you need from electronic lab notebooks.
 Which functions are “must have” and which are “nice to have”?

 Are you looking for a solution that would just provide the digital way to write notes, or do you have more functionalities in mind?